 The foil has a flexible rectangular blade, approximately 35 inches in length, weighing less than one pound.
 Points are scored with the tip of the blade and must land within the torso of the body.

 The valid target area in foil is the torso, from the shoulders to the groin, front and back.
 It does not include the arms, neck, head and legs.
-The foil fencer's uniform includes a metallic vest (called a lame), which covers the valid target area, so that a valid touch will register on the scoring machine.
-A small, spring-loaded tip is attached to the point of the foil and is connected to a wire inside the blade.
+The foil fencer's uniform includes a metallic vest, called a lamé, which covers the valid target area, so that a valid touch will register on the scoring machine.
+A small, spring-loaded tip is attached to the point of the foil and is connected to a wire within the blade.
 The fencer wears a body cord inside the uniform, which connects the foil to a reel wire, connected to the scoring machine.
 A touch on the valid surface will register a colored light on the scoring machine.
 A touch on the non-valid surface will register a white light.

 The epee (pronounced "EPP-pay"), the descendant of the dueling sword, is similar in length to the foil, but is heavier, weighing approximately 27 ounces, with a larger guard (to protect the hand from a valid hit) and a much stiffer blade.
 Touches are scored only with the point of the blade.
 The entire body is the valid target area.

 The sabre is the modern version of the slashing cavalry sword, and is similar in length and weight to the foil.
-The major difference is that the sabre is a thrusting weapon as well as a cutting weapon (use of the blade).
+The major difference is that the sabre is a thrusting weapon as well as a cutting weapon (allowing use of the blade in addition to the tip in scoring).
 The target area is from the bend of the hips (both front and back), to the top of the head, simulating the cavalry rider on a horse.
-The sabre fencer's uniform includes a metallic jacket (lame), which covers the target area to register a valid touch on the scoring machine.
-The mask is different from foil and epee, with a metallic covering since the head is valid target area.
+The sabre fencer's uniform includes a lamé, which covers the target area, to register a valid touch on the scoring machine.
+The mask is different from foil and epee, with a metallic covering as the head is valid target area.

 Touches that arrive on the valid surface register a colored light on the scoring machine.
-Off-target hits do not register on the machine.
+Off-target hits register a white light on the scoring machine.

 There are five lines painted on the strip.
-Two meters on either side of the centerline are the on guard lines.
+Two meters on either side of the centerline are the en garde lines.
 The fencers begin each touch of the bout behind these lines.
-Three meters behind the on guard line is the beginning of the warning area.
-This two-meter area is brightly marked and serves to remind fencers they are approaching the end line of the strip.
-A fencer passing the end line with both feet is counted as touched.
-The Three Skills
+Three meters behind the en garde line is the beginning of the warning area.
+This two-meter area is brightly marked and serves to remind fencers that they are approaching the end line of the strip.
+Passing the end line with both feet during a bout counts as being touched.

 1. Blade work is perhaps the most difficult of the essential skills to master.
 It permits a skilled fencer to deceive opponents and reach the target despite the opponent's attempts to defend against it.